 The racial categorization of the humans living across the globe was an insane idea, but the creation of the Europeans.
 In a way, it was a collective explosion of the inferiority complex of the Europeans of 18thcentury.
 It is not yet subsided as still, they are on a hunt to search for their original homeland!
 The people those are confused about their own roots are certainly pitiable!

 But this phenomenon is directly related to the collective psychology of the people.
 Every society living in different regions have characteristically distinct psychologies that sometimes do clash with each other.

 So, as the cultural psychologists propose that the culture penetrates individual and responds according to his individual psychology this may be correct, considering above points.
 “Theory of others” comes true when a cultural group confronts other cultural group/s.

 We need to think and elaborate over why, first of all, independent cultural groups evolve?
 Why the collective identities are needed or developed, no matter even if religious?
 Religion is one of the parts of the culture.
 How cultures do change suddenly or gradually?
 How we can differentiate Gujrathi people from Maharashtrians for their way of thinking?
 There are many examples we need to think on.

 Geological features include geomagnetism, local gravitation, the chemistry of the rocks and soil, altitudes and the formations beneath the crust of the earth.
-The people living in the company with these features, eating food yielded from the same soil and drinking water from the rivers and wells that is having flavor of specific dilated minerals/compounds existent in the land that has its own combinations, a result of the specific geology of specific region.
-All this makes inevitable impact on the physical features and psychology of the people living in specific geologically formed regions.
-There are sufficient proofs to show relationship between geology and general psychology of the people, which we shall see in next chapters.
+The people living in the company with these features, eating food yielded from the same soil and drinking water from the rivers and wells having the flavor of specific diluted minerals/compounds existent in the land that has its own combinations, a result of the specific geology of the specific region.
+All this makes an inevitable impact on the physical features and psychology of the people living in specific geologically formed regions.
+There are sufficient proofs to show the relationship between geology and general psychology of the people, which we shall see in next chapters.